artefactual/archivematica-docs/admin-manual/installation/installation.rst

    sudo -u root yum install -y python-pip archivematica-storage-service

-* After the package is installed, populate the sqlite database, and collect some static files used by django.
+* After the package is installed, populate the SQLite database, and collect some static files used by django.
   These tasks must be run as “archivematica” user.